Surveyor Negligence – Can I Sue my Building Surveyor?

 Property refurbishment and renovation has become increasingly common.
 Development is no longer just for the rich, as an increasing number of people see it as an opportunity to make a good investment.
 What’s more, the number of simple family home extensions have dramatically increased, and with the substantial increase in levels of stamp duty payable when moving, many families are simply opting to extend rather than move home.
+But getting building work wrong can be expensive – and that’s why there’s been a rise in surveyor negligence claims.

 Need expert legal advice on your Surveyor Negligence Claim?
 Call our specialist team NOW on FREEPHONE 0800 1404544 for FREE initial phone advice – with absolutely no obligation.